appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 `Create` gives the ability to create applications in a workspace, pages of an application or actions (APIs, queries, JSObjects) in a page.
 In App resources, you can give the create permission at different hierarchical levels -

-##### Create access for workspace
+##### Workspace

- If you give create permission to the workspace, It gives access to create applications in the respective workspace.
+ If you give create permission to the workspace, it gives access to create applications in the respective workspace.

 :::note
     Under App resources, you can only define access for the applications in a workspace.
 To have access for the workspace itself, go to others tab and check the permission adjacent to workspace.